openconfig/gnsi/certz/README.md

 The certz service definition provides the API to be used for rotating and testing PKI primitives used on network systems.
-The `Rotate()` is bidirectional streaming RPC which permit mutating Certificates, Root Certificate Bundles and Certificate Revocation Lists.
+The `Rotate()` is bidirectional streaming RPC which permit mutating Certificates (including the Root Certificate bundle) and Certificate Revocation Lists.
 For `Rotate()` stream it is possible to mutate one or more of the elements, and to send a `Finalize` message once the in-flight change has been verified to be operational.
 Failure to send